 If you are experiencing discomfort in your mouth or tooth, don’t let fear keep you from getting it treated.
 Our endodontist in Baltimore MD is a specialist in root canal procedures.
-His gentle touch and use of advanced technology ensures that your dental treatments are pain-free.
+His gentle touch and use of advanced technology ensure that your dental treatments are pain-free.
 Yes, even your root canal.

 Can You Save My Tooth?

 Yes!
 A root canal will save the structure of your tooth, and enable you to eat, speak and smile normally.
-Dr. Patel will determine if a root canal is the right treatment for you after an oral exam of your teeth and gums.
+Dr. Patel will determine if a root canal is a right treatment for you after an oral exam of your teeth and gums.

 If Dr. Patel determines that your tooth damage is too severe, he may recommend other treatment options.
 The best and most effective option is to extract the tooth and replace it with a dental implant.
 A dental implant procedure replaces a damaged or missing tooth with a natural-looking permanent restoration.

 Your tooth is made up of several layers.
 The outer protective enamel, a sensitive layer of dentin, and an inner pulp that contains the components referred to as the “nerve”.